kili-technology/kili-python-sdk/docs/sdk/tutorials/export_a_kili_project.md

 <img src="../../assets/teslabb.jpg" alt="yolo on an image" width="400"/>

-Here's how to export to YOLO (in this example, YOLOv5):
+Here is how to export to YOLO (in this example, YOLOv5):
 ```python
 from kili.client import Kili
 kili = Kili()